On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Topological sector and line operators

 They annihilate the Wilson loop, and their anticommutator closes on $P_\varphi-R_H$, where we are implicitly compactifying the theory on $S^3$.
 Moreover, we can define the twisted translations from the anticommutators $\acomm*{Q_1}{\tilde Q_1}$ and $\acomm*{Q_2}{\tilde Q_2}$, where

 Then, the twisted translation is again $P_\tau-R_C$, being $R_C$ a combination of the original $\mathfrak{su}(4)$ R-symmetry generators.

-The final step is to study the cohomology.
+The final step is to examine the cohomology.
 In the conformal case, this problem has been already addressed on the line in full generality in \cite{Chester:2014mea} for $\mathcal{N}=4$ SCFTs.
 Then, up to a conformal transformation that does not affect the cohomology, we do not need to repeat their analysis.
 Here we limit ourselves to writing down the operator, which will be studied in detail in the following sections.
-The natural candidate to look at is gauge invariant polynomials of the scalar fields $C_I$, $\bar C^I$.
+A natural candidate is the gauge invariant polynomials of the scalar fields $C_I$, $\bar C^I$.
 Indeed, studying their supersymmetric variation \eqref{susytransf} w.r.t. to any linear combination of $Q^\textup{W}_1$ and $Q^\textup{W}_2$, we find that the combinations $C_1+C_3$ and $\bar C^1-\bar C^3$ vanishes for $\tau=0$.
-Then, with the familiar procedure, we identify the building blocks for gauge invariant topological operators
+Then, with the now familiar procedure, we identify the building blocks for gauge invariant topological operators

 with

 For instance, the simplest operator we can study is

 which is also part of the stress tensor multiplet \footnote{The fact that the stress tensor multiplet admits a protected topological operator is a special feature of $\mathcal{N}=6$ SCFTs.
 In a generic $\mathcal{N}=4$ SCFT the dimension one topological operator is part of a conserved current multiplet. }.